fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 ## Introduction

 The purpose of this tutorial is to examine a sample application that was created using the Open Visual Inference & Neural Network Optimization (OpenVINO™) toolkit.
 The application is able to run inference models on the CPU, and optionally (must be available), GPU and VPU devices to process images.
-The models can be used to process video from an optional USB camera, an existing video file, or still image files.
+The models can be used to process video from an existing video file, or still image files.
 To do that, we will download the latest Face Detection Tutorial from GitHub and then walk through the sample code for each step before compiling and running on the the available hardware.

 This tutorial will start from a base application that can read in image data and output the image to a window.
 From there, each step adds deep learning models that will process the image data and make inferences.
 In the final step, the complete application will be able to detect a face, report age and gender for the face, and draw a 3D axis representing the head pose for each face.
 Before that, some key concepts related to using the OpenVINO™ toolkit will be introduced and later seen along the way within the steps.